What is autoimmune polyglandular syndrome type 2?

 How is autoimmune polyglandular syndrome type 2 diagnosed?

-APS2 is diagnosed in an individual who has multiple autoimmune endocrine diseases.
+APS2 is diagnosed in an individual who has multiple autoimmune diseases.
 Tests used to diagnose APS2 may include:

 - Screening for type 1 diabetes, autoimmune thyroid conditions and coeliac disease